NoushinTasnim/SCC/README.md

 | Factory Method   | Variant-wise car instantiation               |
 | Observer         | Notification subscription system             |
 | Facade           | Unified interface for services and mobile    |

----

-## 📄 Documentation

-The complete design rationale, UML diagrams, and pros/cons analysis of each module and pattern are available in the [📘 PDF Design Report](./08_14_SCC.pdf).